Building RAG Applications with NVIDIA NIM and Haystack on K8s

 NVIDIA NIM is a collection of containerized microservices designed for optimized inference of state-of-the-art AI models.
 The container uses a variety of components to serve AI models and exposes them via standard API.
 Models are optimized using TensorRT or TensorRT-LLM (depending on the type of the model), applying procedures such as quantization, model distribution, optimized kernel/runtimes and inflight- or continuous batching among others allowing even further optimization if needed.
 Learn more about NIM here.

-This tutorial shows how to build a Haystack RAG pipeline leveraging NVIDIA NIMs hosted on the NVIDIA API catalog.
+This tutorial shows how to build a Haystack RAG pipeline leveraging NIMs hosted on the NVIDIA API catalog.
 Then, we provide instructions on deploying NIMs on your infrastructure in a Kubernetes environment for self-hosting AI foundation models.
 Note that hosting NIMs requires NVIDIA AI Enterprise license.

 Build a Haystack RAG Pipeline with NVIDIA NIMs hosted on the NVIDIA API Catalog